Obtaining a Texas Liquor License

 Getting a Texas liquor license approved can be a cumbersome and difficult process.
-Deciding on which liquor license to apply for, determining whether the location is wet for the alcohol permit you’re seeking, navigating city alcohol regulations and choosing the appropriate TABC subordinate permits are just some of the things that need to be considered when you start the liquor licensing process.
+Deciding on which liquor license to apply for, determining whether the location is wet for the alcohol permit you’re seeking, navigating city and county alcohol regulations and choosing the appropriate TABC subordinate permits are just some of the things that need to be considered when you start the liquor licensing process.

-Deciding on the type of TABC Permits to apply for should be one of the first steps in the application process.
-Also, once you decide which tier of the alcohol industry you will hold an interest in (Retail, manufacturing or distributing), you’ll only be allowed to hold interests within that same tier.
+Deciding on the type of TABC permits to apply for should be one of the first steps in the application process.
+Also, once you decide which tier of the alcohol industry you will hold an interest in (Retail, manufacturing or distributing), you will only be allowed to hold interests within that same tier.
 Holding an interest in more than one tier of the alcohol industry is called a “Tied House” and is prohibited under the Texas Alcoholic Beverage Code.
 Tied House interest prohibitions are strictly enforced in Texas.
 A list of the different types of TABC permits can be found here.

 Some of the most common primary Texas Liquor permits are: